zeljkoobrenovic/grounded-architecture/_posts/2023-01-20-appendix-gen-ai-references.markdown

 <div style="font-size: 70%; margin-top: -16px; color: grey; margin-bottom: 12px">
 Image by <a target="_blank" href="https://www.istockphoto.com/en/portfolio/MininyxDoodle">Mininyx Doodle</a> from <a target="_blank" href="https://www.istockphoto.com/">iStock</a>
 </div>
-> **IN THIS SECTION, YOU WILL:** An overview of external resources related to Generative AI, including general concepts, trends, enterprise impact, RAG, Agentic AI, responsible AI, governance, best practices, security, and specific use cases and tools.
+> **IN THIS SECTION, YOU WILL:** Get an overview of external resources on Generative AI, including concepts, trends, enterprise impact, RAG, agentic AI, governance, security, and practical use cases.
 >

 <style>